 Japan's postwar military--known as the Self Defence Forces (SDF)--on Sunday (31 October) staged a massive parade celebrating its 21st anniversary.

-Japan's postwar military--known as the Self Defence Forces (SDF)--on Sunday (31 October) staged a massive parade celebrating its 21st anniversary.
+Background: Japan's postwar military--known as the Self Defence Forces (SDF)--on Sunday (31 October) staged a massive parade celebrating its 21st anniversary.
 Prime Minister Eisaku Sato took the salute at a march-past of more than 4,000 personnel from infantry, paratrooper, nave and air force units.

 A scheduled air force fly-past--climax to previous parades--was cancelled because of public criticism of the air force, following a mid-air collision over northern Japan last July between an SDF fighter and a commercial airliner.
 162 people were killed.